awwad/uptane/README.md

 ## Running
 The code below is intended to be run IN FIVE PANES:
-- Python shell for the OEM.
+- WINDOW 1: Python shell for the OEM.
 This serves HTTP (repository files).
-- Python shell for the Director (Repository and Service).
+- WINDOW 2: Python shell for the Director (Repository and Service).
 This serves metadata and image files via HTTP receives manifests from the Primary via XMLRPC (manifests).
-- Bash shell for the Timeserver.
+- WINDOW 3: Bash shell for the Timeserver.
 This serves signed times in response to requests from the Primary via XMLRPC.
-- Python shell for a Primary client in the vehicle.
+- WINDOW 4: Python shell for a Primary client in the vehicle.
 This fetches images and metadata from the repositories via HTTP, and communicates with the Director service, Timeserver, and any Secondaries via XMLRPC.
-- (At least one) Python shell for a Secondary in the vehicle.
+- WINDOW 5: (At least one) Python shell for a Secondary in the vehicle.
 This communicates directly only with the Primary via XMLRPC, and will perform full metadata verification.

 ###*WINDOW 1: the OEM Repository*